valenzuelaMta/vacationApp/README.md

 ## Table of Contents
 1. [Overview](#Overview)

-This app will let you enter your favored scenery, budget, time of the vacation, weather, preferred activity, and other variables to show you the top 10 places for your next trip.
+This app will let you chosee between different popular options for your next travel destination after your favored scenery, budget, time of the vacation, weather, preferred activity, and other variables to show you the top places for your next trip.

 3. [Product Spec](#Product-Spec)

-Recommend vacation places after user input.
+Recommend vacation places after user preferences.

 5. [Wireframes](#Wireframes)